CourtSC/Search-Tools/README.md

 1: Install newest version of python from https://www.python.org/.
 Make sure to check the box to add Python to the PATH variable.

-2: Download this repository and unpack it to the root of your C:\ drive.
+2: Download this repository and unpack it to your Home folder.
+This is the root of your profile.
+If you're not sure what that is, open File Explorer, select the address bar at the top of the window, type the following and press enter:

+    %HOMEPATH%

 3: Open powershell and run the following command: